sssb1008/Getting-and-Cleaning-Data---Course-Project/README.md

 Step-by-Step Tasks

-I. Created a project workspace on my computer and set that as working directory.
+I. Create a project workspace on my computer and set that as working directory.

 Working Directory:

-Unzipped the data downloaded from the source mentioned above where the raw data resides to
+In my case, while working on this project, I unzipped the data downloaded from the source mentioned above where the raw data resides to the following path and set that was the working directory.

  "~/Documents/SAIR/UCI HAR Dataset/data/"